PaulSolt/SuperEasyApps/about.md

 ## Contract Work

-I'm available for iOS and Mac contract work, [send me an email](mailto:Paul@SuperEasyApps.com) if you'd like to work with me.
+I'm may be available for iOS and Mac contract work, [send me an email](mailto:Paul@SuperEasyApps.com) if you'd like to work with me.

+Built in NY using [jekyll](https://github.com/jekyll)